ADU San Juan Capistrano, CA

 Building an accessory dwelling unit (ADU) may feel overwhelming at first, but breaking it into clear steps makes the process easier.
 From choosing the right type to final inspections, each stage helps homeowners create a lasting, functional dwelling.

-Decide Your Type
+1. Decide Your Type

-The first step is to decide what type of accessory dwelling unit (ADU) you want to build.
+The first step is to decide what type of accessory dwelling unit you want to build.
 Options include an attached ADU that shares a wall with the main home, a detached ADU that stands alone as a separate dwelling, or a garage conversion that transforms unused space into a functional housing option.
-Each type has its own benefits depending on your family’s needs, budget, and the property’s lot size.
+Each type has its own benefits depending on your family's needs, budget, and the property's lot size.

-Check Local Regulations
+2. Check Local Regulations

 Every homeowner in San Juan Capistrano must follow city-specific ADU regulations before beginning construction.
 These include zoning laws, height restrictions, and setback rules that determine where the unit can be built.
 Regulations also cover parking requirements and the number of housing units allowed on one property.
 Understanding these rules early prevents costly mistakes and ensures your ADU development complies with all local building standards.

-Design Your Floor Plan
+3. Design Your Floor Plan

 Next comes creating a thoughtful floor plan.
 Whether your property has limited square footage or more space to work with, the design should maximize comfort and efficiency.
-For example, some families prioritize a one-bedroom ADU, while others prefer open layouts for flexibility.
+Some families prioritize a one-bedroom ADU, while others prefer open layouts for flexibility.
 A good design balances privacy, storage, and living space while fitting within your lot size and budget.
 This is also the stage where you consider whether to choose a prefab ADU or a fully custom design.

-Get Permits
+4. Get Permits

-Before ADU construction can begin, you’ll need to secure the proper permits.
-The San Juan Capistrano building department requires approvals to ensure your additional dwelling unit meets safety codes and complies with local regulations.
+Before ADU construction can begin, you'll need to secure the proper permits.
+The San Juan Capistrano building department requires approvals to make sure your additional dwelling unit meets safety codes and complies with local regulations.
 This process includes submitting detailed plans, reviewing zoning laws, and scheduling pre-construction inspections.
-While paperwork may feel overwhelming, it’s a critical step that keeps your project legal and safe.
+While paperwork may feel overwhelming, it's a critical step that keeps your project legal and safe.

-Hire Experts
+5. Hire Experts

-Build & Inspect
+6. Build and Inspect

 Once construction begins, the project moves through several phases: foundation, framing, plumbing, electrical, and finishes.
 Each stage includes inspections to confirm your dwelling meets safety and compliance standards.
 Final inspections are required before the ADU can be occupied or rented.
-This ensures your new living space is safe, durable, and fully functional.
+This makes sure your new living space is safe, durable, and fully functional.
 With a qualified builder, the process is efficient and stress-free.

 How ADUs Help Families in Small Homes